‘Finding Confidence in Your Career’ is a topic that I regularly assist my Sydney Life Coaching clients with.

-There is a lot written about Confidence in the Workplace and finding Confidence in your career and the best method to become a more confident employee.
+There is a lot written about Confidence in the Workplace, How to find Confidence in your career and the best way to be a Confident employee.

-In today’s blog, I will share with you some of my top tips that will make it easier for you to find confidence in your career.
+In today’s Amazing Coaching blog, I will share with you some of my top tips that will make it easier for you to find confidence in your career.

-If you are familiar with my work on TV or as an award winning Professional Speaker, Sydney Confidence Coach and Author, you will recognise that confidence is an inside job.
+If you are familiar with my work as a Professional Life Coach, you will recognise that confidence is an inside job.
 Therefore, it really doesn’t matter what or where your workplace is, you will always take yourself (and your lack of confidence) with you – even if you change employer frequently.

 Remember, we all give off ‘Vibes’ and these are often unconscious.
 So if you don’t believe in yourself or your ability to have a confident career, people will pick up on this around you – regardless of your actions.
-For me, feeling confident at work is far more important that your qualifications and research shows that those who appear more confident at work not only receive more respect from their employers, but are more likely to be offered the best career opportunities.
+For me, feeling confident at work is far more important that your qualifications.
+Research also shows that those who appear more confident at work not only receive more respect from their employers, but are more likely to be offered the best career opportunities.

 What is Career Confidence?

-Try a few of these Tips to find confidence in your career:
+Try a few of these Tips for Finding Confidence in Your Career: